atillabyte/EESpender/README.md

 A tool that automatically collects login rewards, and spends energy on the newest items in the Energy Shop.

 # Using EESpender

-All that is necessary is running the process with the given parameters, this can be done with cron (Linux), or Task Scheduler (Windows).
+All that is necessary is running the process with the given parameters.

+This can be done with cron (Linux), or Task Scheduler (Windows).
 ## (crontab) example.sh
 ```shell
 #!/bin/bash